|

 See the answer on this web page.

-There are NO hidden costs on price quotes obtained in our online sea freight calculator.
+There are no hidden costs in the price quotes obtained through our online sea freight calculator.

 Your ocean freight carrier's bill of lading will confirm the total freight charge based on the actual weight and measurements of your cargo and list any extra charges and fees related to your shipment.

-An exception that may cause a difference in charges is a General Rates Increase (GRI) set by the carrier between the time you book the shipment and when the cargo leaves the USA.
+An exception that may result in a difference in charges is a General Rate Increase (GRI) set by the carrier between the time you book the shipment and when the cargo leaves the United States.
 These situations are rare.
 If it happens, we will notify you as soon as possible and handle it on a case-by-case basis.
 Please note that minor differences of up to ±$25 may be overlooked unless you ask for clarification.

-If you are shipping cargo internationally, it is important to understand the general standards for LCL (Less than Container Load) freight, especially when shipping from the USA.
+If you are shipping cargo internationally, it is essential to understand the general standards for LCL (Less Than Container Load) freight, particularly when shipping from the United States.
 Be sure to know what is included in the price quote you receive.
-If you are new to international shipping or don’t know how LCL cargo transportation works, we strongly recommend that you read the FAQ and reference materials on the website before starting your shipment.
+If you are new to international shipping or are unfamiliar with LCL cargo transportation, we strongly recommend reading the FAQ and reference materials on our website before initiating your shipment.

-Our online freight calculator provides price quotes for shipping regular LCL (Less than Container Load) cargo from the USA.
+Our online freight calculator provides price quotes for shipping regular LCL (Less Than Container Load) cargo from the United States.
 These quotes are based on the weight and measurements you provide at the time of quoting and booking.

 I. PICKUP.
 Pickup rates depend on the location and the type of item being shipped.
-When a shipper asks for a quote or booking, they need to choose the correct pickup location and item type.
+When a shipper requests a quote or booking, they must select the correct pickup location and item type.
 If they select the wrong option, the price may change.

 We offer curbside service for pickups at homes or businesses with limited access.
-LTL (Less Than Truckload) drivers will collect properly packed items from ground level at accessible spots like a driveway, front porch, or garage.
+LTL (Less Than Truckload) drivers will collect properly packed items from ground level at accessible locations, such as a driveway, front porch, or garage.
 Inside pickups are not allowed.

 If your pickup conditions or location are outside the usual limits, extra charges may apply.
 If additional costs are listed on the carrier's freight invoice, we will include them in our final statement.
 Possible charges may include attempted pickups, debris removal, and waiting time.

-Read more about commercial and residential pickups on our website.
+Learn more about our commercial and residential pickup services on our website.

 II.
 A PRICE DIFFERENCE DUE TO A DISCREPANCY ON W/M PROVIDED BY YOU IN YOUR BOOKING REQUEST AND THE ACTUAL W/M OF CARGO TENDERED TO THE SHIPMENT.
-It's difficult to accurately predict the size and weight (w/m) of an international shipment when you book it.
+It's challenging to accurately predict the size and weight (in weight/mass) of an international shipment when booking it.
 The actual w/m may differ from what you indicated in your booking request.

-After the shipping terminal (CFS) accepts your boxes, crates, or pallets, it will send us the verified w/m for your shipment.
+After the shipping terminal (CFS) accepts your boxes, crates, or pallets, it will send us the verified weight and measurement (w/m) for your shipment.
 This verified w/m reflects the actual size and weight of your cargo from the USA.
 Our final invoice will be based on this verified w/m.

 If you disagree with the verified w/m, let us know.
-We will provide you with a copy of the w/m verification from the carrier's warehouse receipt.
+We will provide you with a copy of the weight and measurement verification from the carrier's warehouse receipt.
 You can then contact the CFS directly to resolve the issue.

 III.
 EXTRA-VOLUME CHARGES DUE TO PALLETIZING YOUR LOOSE BOXES.